Medve01/RevolutMerchantCLI/README.md

    snap install ngrok
    ```

-2. Start the webhook listener:
+2. Start the webhook listener in one terminal:
    ```bash
    # Install Flask if you haven't already
    pip install flask